 Airborne Remote Sensing

-One of the SIOS's missions is to work towards reducing environmental footprints of scientific observations.
-To achieve this mission, SIOS supports and coordinates the usage of drones and aircraft platforms to acquire aerial imageries and hyperspectral data for the Svalbard research community to support scientific projects.
+One of SIOS's aims is to reduce the environmental footprint of scientific data collection in Svalbard.
+To achieve this mission, SIOS supports and coordinates the usage of drones and aircraft platforms to acquire aerial imagery and hyperspectral data for the Svalbard research community to support scientific projects.
+SIOS has funded a hyperspectral sensor (aboard the Dornier aircraft) and a number of drones through the SIOS-InfraNor project.

 • Specifically addressing one or more of the recommendations in SESS reports;